Funding opportunity

 The lead agency will share the expression of interest with the non-lead agency to check for eligibility and to confirm support for the application.

-If the application meets both agencies requirements, then you will be invited to submit a full application to the relevant funding scheme.
+If the expression of interest meets both agencies’ requirements, then you will be invited to submit a full application to the relevant funding scheme.
 Otherwise, you will be notified your expression of interest has been rejected.

 NERC and NSF aim to respond to all expression of interest submissions within one month.